dannierl/Video-Frame-Interpolation/proposal.md

  ![Compare with the original frame](./pic2.jpg)

 ## How it is related to Deep Learning for CV ...  - Qiming

-With the continuous success of deep learning in the computer field, researchers have tried to combine deep learning with video interpolation technology to meet the needs of coherent video.
-The main advantages of deep learning in video flatform are:
-1. Achieving better transformation learning and achieve better results.
-2. Learning models can learn on their own, while traditional video compression work requires a lot of manual design.
+Traditional methods use optical flow for frame interpolation.
+However, in general, optical flow cannot be calculated from images without ambiguity (known as the aperture problem in computer vision); additional constraints are needed to find a unique solution.
+Therefore, the quality of the interpolation heavily depends on the accuracy of the flow estimation.
 We design a convolutional neural network to estimate a proper convolutional kernel to synthesize each output pixel in the interpolated images.
-Our method captures both the motion and interpolation coefficients and uses these kernels to directly convolve with input images to synthesize a middle video frame.
+Compared to the optical flow based interpolation, our method captures both the motion and interpolation coefficients and uses these kernels to directly convolve with input images to synthesize a middle video frame.
 Our neural network can be trained using widely available video data, which provides a sufficiently large training dataset.
+The main advantages of our method are: Achieving better transformation learning and achieve better results; Learning models can learn on their own, while traditional video compression work requires a lot of manual design.
+The disadvantage of this method is: it requires a high amount of memory.

 ## Steps
     - research paper